yuchiaol/ntuas_ode_linear_algebra/_sources/docs/week7.md

 y_{1}(t)=\sin{}(t), y_{2}(t)=\cos{}(t)
 \end{eqnarray*}
 form a fss of this ODE.
-1. they are solutions to the ODE
+1. they are solutions to the ODE.
 2.
 \begin{eqnarray*}
 W(t) =